splynx/docs/files/en/networking/authentication_of_customers/dsl_telkom_openserve/dsl_telkom_openserve.md

 ```
 Once the L2TP is established the PPPoE Realm in the CPE config and in Splynx' services should match that of what's configured in the Openserve portal.

-You should now be able to establish the PPPoE across the L2TP connection by using normal Radius config as seen here [here](https://docs.splynx.com/networking/authentication_of_customers/mikrotik_pppoe_radius)
+You should now be able to establish the PPPoE across the L2TP connection by using normal Radius config as seen [here](https://docs.splynx.com/networking/authentication_of_customers/mikrotik_pppoe_radius).